openbsd/xenocara/lib/mesa/docs/isl/hiz.rst

 312):

    The hierarchical depth buffer does not support the LOD field, it is assumed by hardware to be zero.
-A separate hierarachical depth buffer is required for each LOD used, and the corresponding buffer’s state delivered to hardware each time a new depth buffer state with modified LOD is delivered.
+A separate hierarchical depth buffer is required for each LOD used, and the corresponding buffer’s state delivered to hardware each time a new depth buffer state with modified LOD is delivered.